 Slabs weighing as much as 1,500 pounds get vacuum lifted onto the saw for the first step of the fabrication process for your kitchen or bathroom countertop.

 From here, the pieces either head to the CNC, edge polishing machine or the polishing tables.

-Smaller pieces are often hand carried in a vertical fashion because its safer for employees and the stone.
+Smaller pieces are often hand carried vertically because its safer for employees and the stone.

-Living Stone, Inc. is a "wet shop".
-That means that silicate dust is minimized with the application of water to every procedure we execute inside the shop.
+Living Stone, Inc. is a "wet shop."
+That means that silicate dust is minimal with the application of water to every procedure we execute inside the shop.